Achieve Excellence

 Define precisely the elements that are the measures of excellence in your organization

-Select the correct metrics to measure excellence
+Select the correct metrics to achieve excellence

 Clearly communicate the expectations and get agreement